Loara/HDLNext/doc/doc.md

 ### Component types
 Components itself have types which nearly resemble functional types in languages like Haskell.
 Component types can also be used as input/output types of other components, and in this way you can define components with multiple input parameters.
 Component types are never copyable.

-There are two kinds of component types: _unnamed_ and _named_.
+ are two kinds of component types: _unnamed_ and _named_.
 An unnamed component type has the following signature:

     in_type -> out_type